-Issued by Stewart Ralphs, Chair of the Utah Domestic Violence Council (UDVC)
+Issued by Stewart Ralphs, Chair of the Utah Domestic Violence Coalition (UDVC)

 Our deepest condolences go out to the family and friends of Lori Hacking.
 Lori Hacking’s tragic disappearance July 19, 2004 and the subsequent arrest of her husband Mark Hacking are grim reminders that domestic violence is a problem that still needs to be addressed in our homes and communities in Utah.